 When an attorney suspects that elder abuse is taking place, the attorney has an option not to represent the agent and refer a case for guardianship on the grounds that the adult is being abused.

 In markets where real estate values have skyrocketed, another real estate scam is for property hunters to go to Probate Court and find out who has died and who has inherited their estate.
 They approach heirs they deem to be financially or emotionally vulnerable and coax them into selling their property, usually for far below market value.

 Putting an estate plan in place can protect seniors from elder abuse.
 Speak with an estate planning attorney to make sure that you or your loved ones are prepared for these scenarios.

-For more information about estate law and preventing or spotting elder abuse in Orlando, FL (and throughout the rest of Central Florida), visit our estate planning website and be sure to subscribe to our complimentary estate planning e-newsletter while you are there.
+For more information about estate planning in Orlando, FL (and throughout the rest of Central Florida), visit our estate planning website and be sure to subscribe to our complimentary estate planning e-newsletter while you are there.

 Reference: Queens Daily Eagle (Aug.
 8, 2018) “Nuanced Directives, Power of Attorney Can Stem Elder Abuse”